 If you notice any foul odors or discharge leaking out of the bandage, contact your veterinarian immediately.

-It cannot be stressed enough about how important it is to follow all of your veterinarian’s instructions, give all medications as instructed as well as to finish them, to keep your cat’s activity restricted with an e-collar on.
+It cannot be stressed enough about how important it is to follow all of your veterinarian’s instructions, give all medications as instructed, and finish them, to keep your cat’s activity restricted with an E-collar on.

 And lastly, call a veterinarian immediately if anything does not seem normal (better safe than sorry – any delay can be costly!).